-- Draw/Print the entry points board (Figure onto a flipchart for each team in advance of the training session. - Separate the participants into groups (4-5 persons) and ask each group to choose one of the sector strategies from the entry points board. - Each group discusses for 30 min what are the entry points, instruments and methods, indicators to be considered for the mainstreaming of EbA in their chosen sector. - After the given time the trainer should ask participants to present briefly (2 min) their results and have a plenary discussion (5 min).
+- 1. Separate the participants into groups (4-5 persons) and ask each group to choose one of the sector strategies from the entry points board. - 2.
+Each group discusses for 30 min: What are the entry points, instruments and methods, and indicators to be considered for the mainstreaming of EbA in their chosen sector? - 3.
+After the given time the trainer should ask participants to briefly present their results (2 min) and have a plenary discussion (5 min).